 On November 4th, 1901 the firm Noble and Modjeski was engaged by the Southern Illinois & Missouri Bridge Company to design a railroad crossing near the town of Thebes, Illinois.
 Alfred Noble was a mentor of Ralph Modjeski when both were employed under George Morrison for the design and construction of the Frisco Bridge in Memphis, Tennessee.

-Construction begins with the grading of the Missouri approach on April 17th, 1902.
-Shown here is construction of the concrete arch approach structure which are some of the earliest examples of large-scale concrete arch bridge technology.
+Construction begins with the grading of the Missouri approach in April of 1902.
+Shown here is construction progress in March 1903 of the concrete arch approach structure which are some of the earliest examples of large-scale concrete arch bridge technology.

-In early 1905, the construction of the Thebes Bridge was completed.
+In May 1905, the construction of the Thebes Bridge was completed.
 The new structure was and still is one of the most unique railroad bridges in the world, featuring a five span cantilever truss system.
 Shown here is a view of the west end portal (top) and the testing/dedication ceremony (bottom) on May 25, 1905 to demonstrate the exceptional strength of the bridge.